Pracheta09/Countries-Wikipedia/README.md

 ## About

-Welcome to the Countries-Wikipedia portal
+Welcome to the Countries Wikipedia portal

 You can find list of countries and view details of each country like Capital, Flag img, Population, Language, Currency